kendyalarishita/Titanic-Dataset/README.md

 # Titanic-Dataset
-An exploratory data analysis (EDA) and data cleaning project on the classic Titanic Dataset using Python, pandas, seaborn, and matplotlib.
+An exploratory data analysis and data cleaning project on the classic Titanic dataset using Python.
+This project processes raw passenger data,
-This project demonstrates the complete workflow of loading raw passenger data, identifying missing values and outliers, performing data transformations, and analyzing demographic factors that influenced passenger survival rates.

-📌 Project Overview
-The main objective of this project is to clean, transform, and analyze the Titanic passenger manifest to uncover key insights and demographic patterns related to survival.
+addresses missing values, and performs necessary feature transformations.
+It explores key demographic factors using Seaborn and Matplotlib to

+highlight main trends in passenger survival rates.

-✨ Key Features
+# ✨ Key Features

 ->Data Cleaning & Missing Value Imputation